 Their gaseous bodies only allow them to float so they can’t swim deep like real jellyfish.

 If you come in contact with one of these creatures, do not touch it.
 They are usually painless but can cause irritation of the skin.
 Blue Buttons typically move with the winds, currents and tides.
-They usually wash ashore on beaches during summer months.
+They usually wash ashore on beaches during the summer months.